felixsuwarno/Fintech-CicaPRIME-Credit-Risk-Lending-Portfolio-Analytics/README.md

 **Python Method**

 - **Load the monthly trend dataset:** Read 01_4d_portfolio_delinquency_trend.csv, parse year_month as a date, sort by time, and set year_month as the time index so each row represents one month.
-- S**tandardize column names for stability:** Normalize column names (trim spaces, lowercase, replace spaces with underscores) so later steps do not break due to formatting differences.
+- **Standardize column names for stability:** Normalize column names (trim spaces, lowercase, replace spaces with underscores) so later steps do not break due to formatting differences.
 - **Normalize the 30+ delinquency metric:** Identify the DPD 30+ rate column and convert it into a consistent percentage series so it is comparable month to month.
 - **Smooth the signals for trend reading:** Compute a 3-month rolling average for DPD 30+ rate and for monthly defaulted loans to reduce noise and make the direction of change easier to see.
 - **Convert bucket counts into portfolio mix shares:** If delinquency bucket count columns exist (Current, 1–29, 30–59, 60–89, 90+), divide each bucket by active_loans to create bucket share percentages for portfolio mix tracking.